ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

   return(metadata_formatted)
 }
 ```
-We can create many deposits with good descriptive metadata, extend the structural metadata, and keep out deposits_metadata.csv up to date using {deposits}, {ohcleandat}, and a little {dplyr}.
+We can create many deposits with good descriptive metadata, extend the structural metadata, and keep out deposits_metadata.csv up to date using deposits, ohcleandat, and a little dplyr.

 ## Potential pain points

 1) Some of the more complex DCMI terms require nested lists with very particular structures.
-This can be hard to reason about if you're not super familiar with [JSON](https://eloquentjavascript.net/04_data.html) or how the [{jsonlite}](https://arxiv.org/abs/1403.2805) package converts json to R objects.
+This can be hard to reason about if you're not super familiar with [JSON](https://eloquentjavascript.net/04_data.html) or how the [jsonlite](https://arxiv.org/abs/1403.2805) package converts json to R objects.
 Mark provides good examples of constructing the `creator` objects in the deposits documentation.
 Even if you are a JSON wizard,
 the [entities documentation](https://developers.zenodo.org/#entities) in the Zenodo API is super helpful.